Japan Train Symbol Meanings Explained: When to Use IC Card or JR Pass?

 - ✅ The JR Pass works only on JR lines.
 Use the japan-guide.com JR Pass Calculator to see if a JR Pass will financially pay off for your trip.

 - ✅ IC Cards work on most public transport including JR operated, except the shinkansen.
 You will need to purchase paper tickets for the shinkansen in person at a JR ticket office, at a JR ticket machine or online in advance.
-However, you can’t choose your seats when booking online (the system will allocate the next available).
+However, you can’t always choose your seats when booking online (the system will allocate the next available).

 Concluding this explanation to symbols on Google Maps for Japan